 Storing Boiled Eggs

-Hard boiled eggs should be stored in an air-tight container in the fridge.
+Air fryer eggs should be stored in an airtight container in the fridge.
 They can be peeled or unpeeled.
 If you peel the eggs, cover them with a damp paper towel before sealing the container.
 This will keep the eggs nice and moist.
 Hard boiled eggs stored in their shell will last about 7 days.
 Peeled eggs may not last as long.

 Air Fryer Cooking Tips

-- Preheating is only necessary if your specific model of air fryer suggests preheating.
+- Preheating is only necessary if your specific air fryer model suggests preheating.

 - All air fryers cook differently.
 The times in this recipe are meant as a guide.
 Make adjustments as needed.